Domestic terrorism in the United States: Right-wing extremist

 The Domestic Terrorism Prevention Act has proposed legislation that would create offices within the Justice Department, the Department of Homeland Security, and the FBI to combat far-right violence.
 In September 2020, the bill (as H.R.
 5602) passed the Democratic-majority House unanimously, but the Republican-majority Senate prevented a vote.
 Sen. Ron Johnson said the Justice Department had claimed the legislation might "impede" rather than enhance its ability to combat far-right violence.
 A Justice Department spokesperson alluded to "technical concerns" with the bill but did not elaborate.

-The Department of Homeland Security reported in October 2020 that white supremacists posed the top domestic terrorism threat, which FBI director Christopher Wray confirmed in March 2021, noting the bureau had elevated the threat to the same level as ISIS.
-The DHS report did not mention antifa, despite persistent allegations about its threat from the political right in recent years.
+The Department of Homeland Security reported in October 2020 that white supremacists posed the top domestic terrorism threat, which then-FBI director Christopher A. Wray confirmed in March 2021, noting the bureau had elevated the threat to the same level as ISIS.
+The DHS report did not mention antifa, despite persistent allegations about its threat from Donald Trump, William Barr, and other Trump administration officials and Republicans.
+A week after the assassination of Charlie Kirk in September 2025, the U.S. Department of Justice removed a 2024 study, titled "What NIJ Research Tells Us About Domestic Terrorism", which showed that white supremacist and far-right violence "continues to outpace all other types of terrorism and domestic violent extremism" in the United States, in contrast to statements made by the second Trump administration.